Got questions? We've got answers.

 Provides more choice for voters

-Allows voters to vote for their preferred candidate
+Allows voters to vote for their favorite candidate

-- Voters are able to cast their first-choice vote for a candidate they like the most rather than voting against the candidate they oppose the most.
+- Voters are able to cast their first-choice vote for a candidate they truly support rather than voting against the candidate they oppose the most.
 In addition, voters can vote for their first-choice candidate without fear of “vote splitting” or throwing away their vote.

 - Promotes majority support